 Short-term traders will generally prefer cash vs futures due to the lower spreads, while long-term traders may opt for futures CFDs instead, as they are less sensitive to the spread, but prefer not to pay daily swap charges.

 Since there is no rollover involved, trading cash CFDs is similar to trading currency pairs.

 Trader A determines that the price of oil is likely to increase against the US Dollar in the short term, so the trader enters a long (buy) position.

 Trader A opens their cash CFD trade when the price of USOIL is at $80 per barrel and the price of the commodity subsequently rallies (increases) to $81 per barrel.
-Since Trader A was speculating on an intraday increase, he decides to close his position at a profit and as the position was not held overnight, no swap fee was charged.
+Since Trader A was speculating on an intraday increase, he decided to close his position at a profit and as the position was not held overnight, no swap fee was charged.